-- When an error occurs while browsing the Internet with Firefox, there are two different culprits: the server or the browser.
+- If you receive a corrupted content error while browsing the Internet with Firefox, there are two different culprits: the server or the browser.

 - If the browser causes the errors, this article explores some of the things that you can do and check.